revaturelabs/interviewquestions/Python/Python - File Handling/Read.md

  - The with statement simplifies exception handling by encapsulating common preparation and cleanup tasks.
  - This additionally ensures that a file is automatically closed when leaving the block.
- - As the file is closed automatically, it ensures that each one the resources that are bound with the file are released.
+ - As the file is closed automatically, it ensures that each one of the resources that are bound with the file are released.

 </blockquote>
 </details>